leonlinsx/minimal-mistakes/_posts/2019-10-31-freelance-monks.md

 **Takeaways**

-1. Operators should learn finance and investors should learn more empathy
+1. Operators should learn finance and investors should learn empathy
 2. The most popular celebrity could one day be a fully digital one
 3. Employment can be thought of as a legal way to own another person